paritabrahmbhatt/CPSC6160_Assignment1/README.md

 ### Future Works,
-You can optimize the game engine by profiling the code, identifying and fixing performance bottlenecks, and using efficient algorithms and data structures.
+1.You can optimize the game engine by profiling the code, identifying and fixing performance bottlenecks, and using efficient algorithms and data structures.
-Artificial Intelligence is becoming increasingly important in games, and improving the game engine's AI capabilities can greatly enhance the player experience.
-You can add new AI behaviors, improve pathfinding algorithms, and add support for machine learning.
+2.Artificial Intelligence is becoming increasingly important in games, and improving the game engine's AI capabilities can greatly enhance the player experience.